illinois-cs241/illinois-cs241.github.io/help.md

 ## Lawrence Angrave

 Lawrence Angrave can often be found on the second floor of Siebel in or near SC2217.
 His office hours Tuesdays 11:30-12:30.
 He's also able to answer quick questions before or after lecture.
-Note Lawrence also teaches the VR course that starts immediately after the second CS241 lecture.

 ## Carl Evans